padolsey/xmllm/docs/providers.md

 ## Client-Side Usage

-For browser usage, run the proxy server to handle API requests:
+For browser usage, run the proxy server to handle API requests (necessary in order to avoid having your API keys locally exposed):

 1. **Start the Proxy Server**
 ```bash